Contact:

 Gutting works and cutting

 Before structural demolition, installations, claddings, and small-format components are removed.
-Light shears, multi cutters, and steel shear support this.
+Light shears, multi cutters, and steel shears support this.
 For openings in concrete with limited edge distance, a combined approach of drilling, splitting, and biting can improve the edge quality of the breakout.

 Rock demolition and tunnel construction

 In underground construction, the breakout cross-section is produced by sequences of loosening, loading, and securing.
 Hydraulic splitting with rock-splitting cylinders or rock splitters is a non-explosive rock removal alternative when vibrations must be avoided.
 After loosening the muck, edges can be re-profiled to achieve the specified contour.
+Controlled pull and face stability are improved by preconditioning the rock mass and by careful sequencing to minimize overbreak.

 Natural stone extraction